There are multiple pathways for a foreign-born individual to enter the United States for employment, which may/may not lead to permanent residency.

 After this, the estimated time range for consular visa processing varies widely across different embassies or consulates in your home country.

-The complete consular processing time can vary from a few weeks to over a few months, or sometimes longer depending upon the workload on the embassy, when you file your case and your efficiency while handling the interview and visa application procedures.
+The complete consular processing time can vary from several months to 1-2 years (during the COVID-19 pandemic), or sometimes longer depending upon the workload on the embassy, when you file your case and your efficiency while handling the interview and visa application procedures.

 Adding all of that up, the O-1 visa processing time can range from under a month to about a year.